Home

 Also, the study does not use repeated AMAS test when the initial result is unclear, which is the usual practice for obtaining better indication in borderline cases, or to rule out so called transient malignan elevation.
 Obviously, such study approach does not allow for the test to reach its full potential.

 Harman et al. do acknowledge the limitation resulting from not checking for the presence of other forms of cancer.
 It offers a quick "what if" calculation based on some research data on false negative breast cancer biopsies, which would, in the "worst case scenario" increase the AMAS study specificity from 67% to "only" 78%.
 That, of course, is not appropriate.
-Presence of any undetected cancer form, not only false negative biopsy for breast cancer, would result in a false "false positive" AMAS result.
+Presence of any undetected cancer form, not only false biopsy negative breast cancer, would result in a false "false positive" AMAS result.

 Despite the study acknowledging one of the limitations related to its low number of participants - specifically, the possibility that its particular group of participants had "an unusual number of patients with malignant disease but low AMAS titers" - and stating that, consequently, "only further studies with larger numbers of patients would elucidate this possibility" the lead author does not refrain from publicly criticizing AMAS test as having insufficient sensitivity and specificity (hence, "If you're going to do a mammogram, why do this?").

-likely to try to downgrade any competition.
+likely to try hitting back at the emerging competition.

 But the study does touch a very important distinction and limitation of the AMAS test: it is a cancer test, but it is not cancer-specific.
 In other words, it indicates the presence of malignant growth, but does not specify its type, location or size/stage.
 For that, additional, different tests are needed.